shahrajabian/Quadrotor-Simulation-Python/README.md

 # Quadrotor-Simulation-Python

-This repository contains Python code for simulating a quadrotor UAV.
+This repository contains Python script for simulating a quadrotor UAV.
 It is designed for researchers and developers working on control systems and path planning algorithms.
 The simulation integrates the quadrotor dynamics using the Runge-Kutta numerical method.

-You can customize the quadrotor’s behavior and simulation settings by modifying the parameters in the quadrotor_parameters.py file.
+You can customize the quadrotor’s behavior and simulation settings by modifying the parameters in the `quadrotor_parameters.py` script.

 Key features include: